all-of-us/workbench/api/snippets-menu/README.md

 https://github.com/all-of-us/workbench-snippets.
 AoU configures Leo clusters as follows to enable this:

-1. Enable the snippets_menu/main extension in ./initialize_notebook_cluster.sh
+1. Enable the snippets_menu/main extension in ../src/main/webapp/static/initialize_notebook_cluster.sh
 1. Deploy a Jupyter UI extension to configure the menu with AoU-specific snippets

 ## Updating Snippets

-As code snippets are updated in the source repository, we will want to periocially update the menus in the Workbench.
+As code snippets are updated in the source repository, we will want to periodically update the menus in the Workbench.
 For now, this process is fairly manual and can be improved going forwards (see RW-2665):

 Prerequisite: Must have `jq` installed (for pretty printing).

 1. In a separate directory, clone the snippets repo and build the menu config: https://github.com/all-of-us/workbench-snippets/blob/master/CONTRIBUTING.md#auto-generation-of-jupyter-snippets-menu-configuration
-1. Run the following from the `workbench/api/cluster-resources` directory to pull in the updated JSON
+1. Run the following from the `workbench/api/snippets-menu` directory to pull in the updated JSON

     ```
     ./import_json_from_snippets_repo.sh <path to workbench-snippets repo>